-POLICY GOAL 2.4: State law mandates juvenile justice agencies to conduct traumainformed CSEC screening of children at risk of sex trafficking.
+POLICY GOAL 2.4: State law mandates juvenile justice agencies to conduct trauma-informed CSEC screening of children at risk of sex trafficking.

 Commercially sexually exploited minors are disproportionately more likely to be involved in the juvenile justice system for offenses related to their trafficking victimization or offenses committed as a result of other life circumstances.
-Juvenile justice, as a rehabilitation and child serving entity, plays an important role in identifying and providing an appropriate, service-based response to all

-CSE children in its care.
+Juvenile justice, as a rehabilitation and child serving entity, plays an important role in identifying and providing an appropriate, service-based response to all CSE children in its care.
 To ensure identification of victimization and the provision of specialized care, as well as the prevention of future harm, juvenile justice agencies should be mandated to adopt trauma-informed CSEC screening measures to screen children at risk of sex trafficking.

-POLICY GOAL 2.5: State law prohibits the criminalization of minors under 18 for prostitution offenses.
+POLICY GOAL 2.5: State law prohibits the criminalization of minors under 18 for prostitution offenses and establishes a services-referral protocol as an alternative to arrest.

 Commercially sexually exploited minors are not prostitution offenders; contrarily, all minors who experience commercial sex are victims of sex trafficking and should be identified and responded to as such.
 The state prostitution statute should be clearly inapplicable to persons under 18 years of age, regardless of whether a finding of trafficking victimization is made.
+Instead, state law should establish a protocol that prohibits punitive forms of custody, such as arrest, and requires law enforcement to direct the child to specialized services.